Honeyland 2019

 Director: Tamara Kotevska, Ljubomir Stefanov

 Tamara Kotevska, Ljubomir Stefanov belongs to the cohort of directors whose work tends to land first at festivals — Sundance, Locarno, the New York Film Festival, SXSW — before opening on a small handful of screens in New York and Los Angeles and then rolling out, week by week, to the independent circuit elsewhere in the country.
 Honeyland is part of that pipeline.
-It is the only title from Tamara Kotevska, Ljubomir Stefanov currently in our directory; if you want to keep tabs on the director's other work, follow the festival circuit notes from the criticism outlets linked at the bottom of this page.
+It is the only title from Tamara Kotevska, Ljubomir Stefanov currently in our directory; if you want to keep tabs on the director's other work, follow festival-circuit coverage from the outlets that track independent distribution.

 Cast